 - fellow researchers, advisors, and/or collaborators to help develop and refine questions of interest

 will likely be very valuable in the consulting session.

-Initial appointments are scheduled to last an hour and are held in Cullimore.
-After the initial consultation, the SCL coordinator will decide how best to proceed.
-Possible options include handling the request himself, putting you in contact with the member(s) of the lab having the most expertise in the identified area, assigning the problem to a graduate student (with appropriate supervision), or terminating the consultation because of time constraints or insufficient expertise in the requested area.
+Initial appointments are scheduled to last an hour and are held in Cullimore Hall.
+After the initial consultation, the SCL Coordinator will decide how best to proceed.
+Possible options include handling the request himself, putting you in contact with the member(s) of the lab with the most expertise in the identified area, assigning the problem to a graduate student (with appropriate supervision), or terminating the consultation because of time constraints or insufficient expertise in the requested area.

 What facilities are available in the SCL?